Invasion of the Credit Snatchers!

 Protecting your identity from personal data doppelgangers.

 Identity theft is a serious problem in the U.S. and new technology is only making it easier to steal your data.
-Here’s what you need to know if you want to keep your identity safe.
+Here’s what you need to know if you want to keep your identity safe in 2018.

 The range of ways that identity thieves can get their hands on your personal information and credit data is only getting wider and more varied.
 As technology makes it easier for consumers to access and use financial accounts and credit, it also increases the potential for ID theft.